Tips for resumes, cover letters, selection criteria and job interviews

 VIRTUAL INTERVIEW TRAINING

 Psychometric testing consists of a combination of personality profiling and aptitude testing.
 Graduate recruiters use psychometric testing prior to interviews to eliminate unsuitable candidates.
 Students are encouraged to sit free online practice psychometric tests via a variety of sites.
-Below are just two examples:
+Below are just three examples: